LeCAD-PEG/SOLPS-GUI/doc/source/gui/index.rst

 replaced with "modern" visualization tools.
 However, the aim of the GUI is to encapsulate those utilities and provide user-friendly interface for new users and attract SOLPS experts to simplify daily use and share *dashboards* among them.
-The SOLPS-ITER GUI is written with PyQt5 application programming interface (API) that brings Python portability and scripting to advanced users.
+The SOLPS-ITER GUI is written with the PySide6 application programming interface (API) that brings Python portability and scripting to advanced users.
 Applicability of the SOLPS GUI is therefore wide and is proven to run on many clusters as well as on